aforemny/elm-mdc/README.md

 ### Migration

-If you are updating form 7.x.x, refer to the [Migration guide](https://github.com/debois/elm-mdl/blob/v8/MIGRATION.md).
+If you are updating from 7.x.x, refer to the [Migration guide](https://github.com/debois/elm-mdl/blob/v8/MIGRATION.md).

 ### Get Started